-If members of the public or customers come to your premises or you go to theirs (including if you work from home), you should think about taking out public liability (PL) insurance.
+Think about taking out public liability (PL) insurance if members of the public or customers come to your premises or you go to their premises (including if you work from home).

 What public liability insurance covers

 PL insurance covers any awards of damages given to a member of the public because of an injury or damage to their property caused by you or your business.
 It also covers any related: